meonkeys/ow/Readme.md

 ## History

-ow [started](https://help.nextcloud.com/t/get-internal-link-for-a-file-in-nextcloud-from-a-local-command-line/152774) with one command: `pl`.
+ow [started](https://help.nextcloud.com/t/get-internal-link-for-a-file-in-nextcloud-from-a-local-command-line/152774) with one command (get internal link for locally sync'd file).
 Hopefully by the time you are reading this it has learned more tricks.
-It began as a small, working proof of concept to see if I and others use this, like it, and want to do more with it.
-If we choose to continue working on it, here are some ideas on what we might do:
+If I and others use this, like it, and want to do more with it, here are some ideas on what we might do:

-## Other ideas
+## Ideas

 * add more features
     * post chat messages